 The Company has the option to prepay all or any portion of the amounts owed prior to the maturity date and is subject to customary mandatory prepayments clauses.
-All prepayments and all other payments of the Sustainability-Linked Term Loan principal are subject to a call premium (2.0% from the one-year anniversary of the Riverstone Closing Date to the date that is eighteen months after the Riverstone Closing Date, 2.5% after the date that is eighteen months after the Riverstone Closing Date to the date that is twenty-four months after the Riverstone Closing Date, and 3% at any time thereafter).
+All prepayments and all other payments of the Sustainability-Linked Term Loan principal are subject to a call premium (2.0% from the one-year anniversary of the Riverstone Closing Date to the date that is eighteen months after the Riverstone Closing Date, 2.5% after the date that is eighteen months after the Riverstone Closing Date, and 3% at any time thereafter).
 No call premium applies to any prepayment of the Sustainability-Linked Term Loan made prior to the first anniversary of the Riverstone Closing Date.
 In conjunction with the Riverstone Credit Agreement, the Company and certain of its subsidiaries entered into a Guarantee and Collateral Agreement (the "Security Agreement") in favor of the lenders.
 Under the Security Agreement, the Company and certain of its subsidiaries granted the lenders a security interest in substantially all of their personal property, rights and assets as collateral for the Sustainability-Linked Term Loan under the Riverstone Credit Agreement.
 The Company and certain of its subsidiaries also agreed to grant a security interest in certain of their material real property interests.